SummaryRead the full fact sheet

 - Time-bound – set a time frame for your goal to track your progress.
 (For example, I will walk to work twice a week by the end of May.)

 Remember, the best way to lose weight is to do it slowly by making small, achievable changes to your eating and physical activity habits.
-You may like to set yourself one or two small changes to work on at a time, only adding to these once these have become your new way of life.
+You may like to set yourself one or 2 small changes to work on at a time, only adding to these once these have become your new way of life.

 Be kind to yourself, if things don’t go according to plan, keep trying.
 You may need to adjust your goals or the time it will take to achieve them.